 Within the past decade, plant-based dairy alternatives have increased in worldwide demand.
 The ‘Global Plant-based Beverages Market’ report valued the plant-based beverage industry at USD 17.3 billion in 2018.
 Additionally, it estimates the demand to surpass USD 29.6 billion by the end of 2023.
-The market is also likely to expand at a Compound Annual Growth Rate (CAGR) of over 11% through 2028.
+The market is also likely to expand at a Compound Annual Growth Rate (CAGR) of 14.3% through 2028.

 The combined rapid growth and profitability of plant-based dairy alternatives have gained the attention of those in the food industry.
 As a result, dairy manufacturers are incorporating plant-based alternatives into their production and product offerings.

 Companies moving into this emerging beverage market are finding success using innovative product launches and strategic partnerships to increase their presence.
 These innovative product formulations also help to increase the market size and grow demand for more plant-based beverages.